intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 This document recommends that signalling mechanisms that send information are built to specifically support sending the necessary, minimal set of information (see {{minimize-info}}) and no more.
-As previsouly noted, flow-identifying information is a path signal in itself, and as such provisioning of flow identifiers also requires protocol specific analysis.
+As previously noted, flow-identifying information is a path signal in itself, and as such provisioning of flow identifiers also requires protocol specific analysis.

 Further, such mechanisms also need have an ability for establishing an agreement (see {{control-distr}}) and to establish